Braden-Long/uva-cs4750-launchpad/README.md

 ### Add / Edit Applications

+The form accepts:
-The form accepts company name, job title, URL, salary, status, date applied, notes, and tags.
-The date field accepts manual MM/DD/YYYY entry with auto-inserted slashes, or a calendar picker.
+- Company name, job title, job URL, salary expectation, status, date applied, notes, and tags
+- **Job type** — Internship (with duration in months) or Full-time (with equity and sign-on bonus)
+- **Documents** — attach document records (title and type) to an application; documents can be added or removed

 The date field is disabled when status is Saved, since no application date exists yet.

 ### Data Management

-The settings panel supports CSV export (from the database), CSV import, and a full data wipe.
+The settings panel supports:
+- **CSV export** — exports all applications including tags and job URL
+- **CSV import** — imports from a CSV with columns: Company, Title, Status, Date Applied, Salary, Notes, Tags (pipe-separated), Job URL
+- **Delete all data** — wipes all application data for the current user

 ## Stack

-- Next.js (App Router) + TypeScript
+- Next.js 15 (App Router) + TypeScript
 - Tailwind CSS v4
-- MySQL via mysql2, hosted at mysql01.cs.virginia.edu
+- MySQL 8.0 via mysql2/promise, hosted on Google Cloud SQL
-- JWT authentication via jose, bcrypt via bcryptjs
+- JWT authentication via jose, password hashing via bcryptjs
 - Lucide React (icons)